bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 ---
 ### Feedbacks:
-Feedbacks are typically used to update a button to show the state of something - Take a look at some of the presets to get an idea of how some feedbacks can be used.
+Feedbacks are typically used to update a button to show the state of something - Take a look at some of the presets to get an idea of how some of the feedbacks provided by the module can be used.

----
-### Triggers:
-TODO:  A couple of useful examples of triggers with ProPresenter..
-Calendar - trigger a specific presentation at a time.

 ---
 ### Other Notes: